-We look forward to welcoming visitors for a meaningful and engaging spring season at the Museum.
+We look forward to welcoming you for a meaningful and engaging season at the Museum!

 The Museum is housed in the historic 1907 Justices Court Building in Glen Cove, a landmark listed on the State and National Register of Historic Places.
 Originally donated to the Museum by Sterling Glen of Glen Cove, the courthouse has been thoughtfully restored and now serves as an ideal permanent home for preserving and interpreting the history of Long Island’s North Shore.